 Missed the June 20 Webinar?
-The recording will be available below shortly.
+Watch the recording below.

 Hosted by West Central Airshed Society and Alberta Capital Airshed

 Join us, as we explore the relationship between climate change and air quality.
 This exciting panel of speakers will begin with short presentations tackling a variety of topics including energy transition, climate and air pollution.
 David Dodge, Andrew Read and Gary Redmond will then take part in a facilitated Q&A with live questions from the audience.
 We’re looking forward to seeing you there!

 Want to catch recordings of previous 2022 Clean Air Webinars?

 - February: How the Federal CAAQS Informs Air Quality

 - March: Alberta’s Air Monitoring Plan – The Next Five Years

 - April: Camrose Project – Community Science, Environmental Studies, and Flow2 Air Quality Sensors

 - May: What to do About Wildfire Smoke and Poor Air Quality Days